On the diversity of strongly-interacting Type IIn supernovae: Mass-loss rate and mass of the CSM

 It is also interesting to explore the mass-loss rate as a function of time.
-In particular, assuming a steady wind, it is possible to derive the value of $\dot{M}$ on the timescale of the wind.
+Regardless of the CSM origin (wind or eruption), we assume that it is distributed in a shell within which the velocity is constant.
+Assuming a steady wind for simplicity, it is possible to derive the value of $\dot{M}$ on the timescale of the wind.
 The results for each SN are shown in Fig.~\ref{fig:tw_mloss}.
 Here, there is a strong dependence especially on the ratio between the shock and the wind velocity, which gives the overall shape to the trend, as well as the duration of the bolometric light curve.
 As shock velocity, we considered the trend derived on the H$\alpha$ blue shoulder fit for SNe~2021adxl and 2022qml, while for SNe~2021acya and 2022wed we take the same trend of SN~2021adxl rescaled to the velocity derived by \citet{fransson_2010jl_2014} at 320~days for SN~2010jl, as explained in Sect.~\ref{subsec:multifit}.
 From Fig.~\ref{fig:tw_mloss}, it appears that the mass-loss rate of SN~2022qml was more constant, compared to the other SNe, and overall lower, once again in agreement with a different origin for this SN.
 The trends of SNe~2021adxl and 2022wed are similar but shifted, with SN~2022wed starting to significantly increase later on, around 20~years after the onset, while SN~2021adxl shows a high mass-loss rate already 10~years in.
 SN 2021acya, on the other hand, has a peculiar behaviour with possibly three distinct peaks that could indicate the onset of different mass-loss episodes.
 Interestingly, the timeline of the peaks seems to align with the other SNe: the second one happens around the same time as the one of SN~2021adxl and the third is almost in coincidence with the peak of SN~2022wed.
 With these considerations, it appears even more evident that the progenitor stars of these SNe had to be massive, peculiar objects to be able to expel such a huge amount of mass within such a limited time period, possibly, in the case of SN~2021acya, in two separate episodes.
-A mass-loss rate that is high for decades and increases with the approaching of the explosion is also in line with what is found by \citet{moriya_massloss_2014}.
+A mass-loss rate that starts high and increases for decades after the onset of the episode is also in line with what is found by \citet{moriya_massloss_2014}, although it may decline closer to the explosion.

 In Table~\ref{tab:par_mis}, the total radiated energy obtained by integrating the bolometric light curve is reported.
 It can be converted to the kinetic energy $E_K$ produced in the explosion by assuming a conversion factor $\epsilon$, which is not well constrained and can vary from 0.1 to 1 \citep{moriya2014}.
 As before, we assumed $\epsilon=0.3$ as in \cite{kokubo_kiss15s_2019}, while the result is reported in Table~\ref{tab:csm}.